Bost/webcli/README.md

 # webcli

-A website written in noir.
+A website written with Noir and ClojureScript.

 ## Usage